nosarthur/nosarthur.github.io/_posts/2017-10-21-diamond-sutra.md

 especially in the [Zen Buddhism](https://en.wikipedia.org/wiki/Zen) school (禅宗).
 The Sixth and Last Patriarch of Zen Buddhism [Huineng (六祖慧能)](https://en.wikipedia.org/wiki/Huineng) (638-713 AD) reached his initial enlightenment by hearing one sentence in Diamond sutra: "thoughts should not be conditioned on situations (应无所住而生其心)".

 This sutra has been translated to Chinese multiple times in history.
-The most popular version is done by the legendary Buddhist monk [Kumarajiva](https://en.wikipedia.org/wiki/Kum%C4%81raj%C4%ABva) (鸠摩罗什, 344–413 AD).
+The most popular version is done by the legendary monk [Kumarajiva](https://en.wikipedia.org/wiki/Kum%C4%81raj%C4%ABva) (鸠摩罗什, 344–413 AD).
 Another legendary monk [Xuanzang](https://en.wikipedia.org/wiki/Xuanzang) (玄奘, 602-664 AD) has translated it too.